johnathankent/jira-cli/README.md

-# jira-cli+OSX Keychain
+# jira-cli

 This is a command line client for jira, because no one likes their terrible interface.

-This fork uses node-keytar to store credentials in the OSX keychain as opposed to plain text.
+This fork uses node-keytar to store credentials in the credential-store of the OS as opposed to plain text.

 ## Getting Started

-*  Install the module with: `npm install -g https://github.com/startswithaj/jira-cli`
+*  Install the module with: `npm install -g https://github.com/paulonutor/jira-cli`
 *  Run it with `jira`

 ## What does it do?